-You’ll have 13 minutes (plus a 1 minute instruction section) to answer the 55 multiple choice questions, giving you approximately 14 seconds per question and making time a crucial factor in this subtest.
+You’ll have 12 minutes (plus a 1-minute instruction section) to answer the 50 multiple choice questions, giving you approximately 14 seconds per question and making time a crucial factor in this subtest.
 Although time is limited, you’ll have up to five questions for each set of shapes, meaning that once you’ve identified the pattern/s you’ll be able to answer subsequent questions more quickly.

 The UCAT Abstract Reasoning subtest has the following four types of questions:

-Having a clear understanding of the rules you’re likely to encounter within the Abstract Reasoning questions will help you to decode them easier and quicker during the exam.
-Often for the sets of shapes there will be more than one rule applied, which you need to identify and apply to the question.
+Having a clear understanding of the rules you’re likely to encounter within the Abstract Reasoning questions will help you decode them more easily and quickly during the exam.
+Often for the sets of shapes, there will be more than one rule applied, which you need to identify and apply to the question.

 The UCAT website outlines the following keywords for the rules relating to the Abstract Reasoning shapes:

-Often candidates find it useful to use a mnemonic (a phase or pattern of letters) to remember key rules for identifying patterns.
-This can be a helpful tool, allowing you to work systematically, and increasing your speed and accuracy when identifying patterns.
+Often candidates find it helpful to use a mnemonic (a phase or pattern of letters) to remember key rules for identifying patterns.
+This can be a useful tool, allowing you to work systematically, and increasing your speed and accuracy when identifying patterns.

-For more information about how the UCAT is scored, including the scaled scoring, visit the UCAT Practice Test blog.
+For more information about how the UCAT is scored, including the scaled scoring, visit our UCAT Score blog.

 Generally, a ‘good’ UCAT score for each of the subtests is approximately 20 – 30 marks above the average score for that particular section.
-For 2020, a ‘good’ UCAT score for the Abstract Reasoning subtest, therefore, would be 673 – 683.
-Remember, while this general rule remains the same, what’s considered a ‘good’ score will vary, depending on how each year’s candidates perform.
+For 2023, a ‘good’ UCAT score for the Abstract Reasoning subtest, therefore, would be 672 – 682.
+Remember, while this general rule remains the same, what’s considered a ‘good’ score will vary depending on how each year’s candidates perform.

-For all sections of the UCAT you should focus on gaining an understanding of what the subtest involves and the types of questions you’ll be asked.
-By focusing on practice questions and practice tests during your preparations, you’ll not only become more familiar with the questions and how to answer them, but also accustomed to dealing with the time pressure associated with the exam.
+For all sections of the UCAT, you should focus on gaining an understanding of what the subtest involves and the types of questions you’ll be asked.
+By focusing on practice questions and practice tests during your preparations, you’ll become more familiar with the questions and how to answer them, and also accustomed to dealing with the time pressure associated with the exam.

-You can find more information about Abstract Reasoning practice questions and where to access our free UCAT practice tests in the example section below.
-You can also find information relating to our artificial intelligence powered, adaptive question bank, which offers personalised learning for more effective UCAT preparation.
+In the Abstract Reasoning practice questions section below, you can find more information and where to access our free UCAT practice tests.
+You can also find information about the free, AI-powered Medibuddy question bank, which offers personalised learning for more effective UCAT preparation.

 Initially, practice questions, rather than timed practice tests, will be most effective for improving your skills needed for the UCAT Abstract Reasoning subtest.
-These will allow you to spend time identifying patterns and different rules within sets of shapes, enabling you to become familiar with the types of patterns you can expect within the test, and helping you to become more efficient in spotting them.
+These will allow you to spend time identifying patterns and different rules within sets of shapes, so you become familiar with the types of patterns you can expect within the test and can spot them more efficiently.

-It’s important that you do eventually move on to timed practice tests, as these will help you to understand the time demands of the Abstract Reasoning subtest and to improve your speed and accuracy, ensuring that you’re prepared for the exam.
+It’s also worthwhile to include some timed practice tests in your revision, as these will help you to understand the time demands of the Abstract Reasoning subtest and improve your speed and accuracy, ensuring that you’re prepared for the exam.

 The following tips will support you to do well during the UCAT Abstract Reasoning subtest:

-The most effective way of preparing for the UCAT Abstract Reasoning subtest is with the use of practice questions and practice tests.
-Practice questions will help you to become familiar with the types of questions you’ll be asked and to develop strategies for answering them; whereas, practice tests will support you to deal with the demands of the exam, particularly the time pressure, as they’ll positively affect the pace at which you answer questions.
+Practice questions and practice tests are the most effective way of preparing for the UCAT Abstract Reasoning subtest.
+Practice questions will help you become familiar with the types of questions you’ll be asked and develop strategies for answering them.
+Practice tests will support you in dealing with the demands of the exam, particularly the time pressure, as they’ll positively affect the pace at which you answer questions.